PhoenixTales/phoenix-docs/story/plot-abstract.md

         * [Mage] The Way of the Arcane ("In the Circle of Fire" || "In the Circle of Water") ||
         * [Thief] The Way of the Nimble ("In the Shadows" || "The Organisation") ||
         * [Psionic] The Way of Madness (Novice || Templar)
-    3. [Gild quests before focus hunt]
+    3. [Guild quests before focus hunt]
         * The Convoy (Grd <> Org) ||
         * Power of the Sect (Kdf / Stt) ||
         * The Alliance (KdW / Sld) ||